J0K3R-x-Anarchy/DroidCOP/README.md

 ---

-# ⭐ Support the Project
+# ⭐ Support

-If you find this tool useful:
+If you find this project useful:

 ⭐ Star the repository
 🍴 Fork the project